rbisdorff/Digraph3/docSphinx/tutorial.rst

        g12 criterion of objective Env 20
       Total weight: 80.00 (4 criteria)

-In this example we notice that 5 equisignificant criteria (g06, g07, g09, g10, g13) evaluate for instance the performance of the decision actions from the societal point of view.
-4 equisignificant criteria do the same from the economical, respectively the environmental point of view.
-The 'equiobjectives' directive results hence in a balanced total weight (80.00) for each decision objective.
+In the example code above, we notice that 5 *equisignificant* criteria (g06, g07, g09, g10, g13) evaluate for instance the performance of the decision actions from the **societal** point of view.
+4 *equisignificant* criteria do the same from the **economical**, respectively the **environmental** point of view.
+The *equiobjectives* directive results hence in a balanced total weight (80.00) for each decision objective.

     >>> t.showActions()
     key:  a01